Yash-0027/Yash-0027/README.md

 # Hi, I'm Yash Jadhav 👋
-A passionate web developer with experience in JavaScript, React, Node.js, and MongoDB.
+I am passionate web developer with experience in JavaScript, React, Node.js, and MongoDB.
 Skilled at creating responsive and user-friendly applications while tackling technical challenges.
 Currently focused on improving skills, building real-world projects, and growing as a full-stack developer.